Wisdom Words ~ Text Readings and Discussion

 Jaya Kula’s reading group, Wisdom Words, has been going strong for two years.
 From mid-2017 to mid-2019, we read Ramesh Menon’s two-volume Mahabharata.
 This was a life-changing experience for everyone.
 Sometime in the not-too-distant future, recordings of the entire two years of gatherings will be available online.

 Who can attend and how can I Attend?

 There are no prerequisites.
 All are welcome.
 You may come and go as you please, although you are encouraged to attend regularly and keep up with readings.

-All registered students can participate in the two-way audio livestream of Wisdom Words via Zoom.
+All registered students can participate in the two-way livestream of Wisdom Words via Zoom.
 You can register for the entire Wisdom Words series (January-June 2020) for $120, or for any individual session for $15.
 Please click here for registration.